Meet Our Committee

 They include Neil Ansell, Amy Zamarripa Solis, Bert Williams MBE, and Graham Lally.

-Neil Ansell, Chair
+Neil Ansell, Member

 Neil has a long history of working in the voluntary sector and spent several years as regional manager of the Big Issue before joining BBC TV as a community affairs specialist.
 He is a trustee of two BME charities.
 Neil is the author of Deep Country, Deer Island and other nature books.
 He is the father of mixed race children.